-- 1. No outsider-which would include immigration enforcement officers-shall enter or remain on a health facility's grounds without having registered with the health facility.
-If there are no exigent circumstances necessitating immediate action, and if the visitor does not possess a judicial warrant or court order that provides a basis for the visit, the visitor must provide the following information to health facility's designee:
+- 2. No outsider-including immigration enforcement officers-is permitted to access restricted areas without having registered with the health facility.
+If there are no exigent circumstances necessitating immediate action (e.g., enforcement actions involving national security or terrorism matters or the immediate arrest or pursuit of a dangerous felon, terrorist suspect, or others who present an imminent danger to public safety), and if the visitor does not possess a judicial warrant or court order that provides a basis for the visit, the visitor must provide the following information to health facility's designee:

 - a.
 Name, address, occupation;

 - b.
 Age, if less than 21 years;

 - c.
 Purpose in entering the health facility; and

 - d.
 Proof of identity.